Visiting Garden of the Gods in Colorado Springs

 Visit Manitou Springs

 Nestled between Garden of the Gods and Pikes Peak, historic Manitou Springs town is centrally located to the area’s unique attractions.
 It’s a charming town perfect for a walk and relaxation.
 It’s only six miles west of downtown Colorado Springs and five miles from Garden of the Gods.
-The town is full of galleries, street performers, creek-side restaurants, boutique stores, and souvenirs shops.
+The town is full of galleries, street performers, creek-side restaurants, boutique stores, and souvenir shops.
 It also offers a large selection of accommodation.

 Visit Manitou Cliff Dwellings